-Born John Henry Deutschendorf in Roswell, New Mexico on December 31, 1943, he was raised in an Air Force family, and grew up in various regions of the south-western U.S. As a teen, his grandmother presented him with a 1910 Gibson acoustic guitar, and while attending Texas Tech University, he began performing in local clubs.
-Adopting the stage surname "Denver" in tribute to the Rocky Mountain area he so cherished, he dropped out of college in 1964 to relocate to Los Angeles; there he joined the Chad Mitchell Trio, a major draw on the hootenanny circuit of the early 1960s, but in the twilight of their career at the time of Denver's arrival.
-Over time however, Denver helped resuscitate the group on the strength of his songwriting skills; signed to Mercury, the Trio recorded a number of tracks, which the label repackaged in 1974 as "Beginnings" with the Chad Mitchell Trio.
+Born John Henry Deutschendorf in Roswell, New Mexico on December 31, 1943, he was raised in an Air Force family and grew up in various regions of the south-western U.S. As a teen, his grandmother presented him with a 1910 Gibson acoustic guitar, and while attending Texas Tech University, he began performing in local clubs.
+Adopting the stage surname "Denver" in tribute to the Rocky Mountain area he so cherished, he dropped out of college in 1964 to relocate to Los Angeles.
+There he joined the Chad Mitchell Trio, a major draw on the hootenanny circuit of the early 1960s, but in the twilight of their career at the time of Denver's arrival.
+Over time however, Denver helped resuscitate the group on the strength of his songwriting skills.
+Signed to Mercury Records, the Trio recorded a number of tracks which the label repackaged in 1974 as "Beginnings" with The Chad Mitchell Trio.

-Upon the departure of the last remaining founding member, the Chad Mitchell Trio became known as Denver, Boise and Johnson; the new group proved short-lived however, when Denver exited in 1969 to pursue a solo career.
-That same year he recorded his debut LP, "Rhymes and Reasons"; while not a hit, it contained one of his best-loved compositions, "Leaving On a Jet Plane," an international chart-topper for Peter, Paul & Mary.
+Upon the departure of the last remaining founding member, The Chad Mitchell Trio became known as Denver, Boise and Johnson.
+The new group proved short-lived however when Denver exited in 1969 to pursue a solo career.
+That same year he recorded his debut LP, "Rhymes and Reasons".
+While not a hit, it contained one of his best-loved compositions, "Leaving On a Jet Plane", an international chart-topper for Peter, Paul And Mary.
 Still, neither of Denver's follow-up albums, 1970's "Whose Garden Was This" and "Take Me To Tomorrow", launched him as a solo performer.

-Finally, with 1971's "Poems, Prayers and Promises", he achieved superstardom, thanks to the million-selling hits "Take Me Home, Country Roads" (#2), "Rocky Mountain High" (#9), and "Sunshine On My Shoulders."
-In the years to follow, Denver also scored with "Annie's Song" (penned for his first wife) and "Back Home Again," and by 1974 was firmly established as America's best-selling performer; albums like 1975's "An Evening With John Denver" and "Windsong" were phenomenally popular, and he continued to top the singles charts with efforts including "Thank God I'm a Country Boy" and "I'm Sorry."
+Finally, with 1971's "Poems, Prayers and Promises", he achieved superstardom thanks to the million-selling hits "Take Me Home, Country Roads" (#2), "Rocky Mountain High" (#9), and "Sunshine On My Shoulders" (#1) In the years to follow, Denver also scored with "Annie's Song" (#1), penned for his first wife and "Back Home Again" (#5) and by 1974 was firmly established as America's best-selling performer.
+Albums like 1975's "An Evening With John Denver" and "Windsong" were phenomenally popular, and he continued to top the singles charts with efforts including "Thank God I'm a Country Boy" and "I'm Sorry."
 Two more hits followed that year with "Calyspo" (#2) and "Fly Away" (#13).
-Additionally, his 1974 "best-of" collection sold over ten million copies worldwide, and remained on the charts for over two years.
+Additionally, his 1974 "Best-Of" collection sold over ten million copies worldwide, and remained on the charts for over two years.

 Fans were delighted when 1981 brought the LP "Some Days Are Diamonds", from which the title track rose to #36.
 The following year Denver issued the album "Seasons Of The Heart", which contained what would prove to be his final Billboard Top 40 hit, "Shanghai Breezes", which climbed to #32.
-As the decade progressed, Denver's popularity waned as he turned his focus more towards humanitarian work, focusing primarily on ecological concerns and space exploration; he also toured Communist-led Russia and China, and in 1987, performed in Chernobyl in the wake of that city's nuclear disaster.
+As the decade progressed, Denver's popularity waned as he turned his attention more towards humanitarian work, focusing primarily on ecological concerns and space exploration.
+He also toured Communist-led Russia and China, and in 1987, performed in Chernobyl in the wake of that city's nuclear disaster.

 In 2000, CBS presented the made-for-TV movie called Take Me Home: The John Denver Story, starring Chad Lowe.
 After it was shown, Denver's brother, Ron Deutschendorf, voiced the feelings of many when he wrote a letter to The Los Angeles Times criticizing the inaccuracies of the film, which included chronological errors and exaggerated relationship difficulties .

 On April 21st, 2011, John Denver became the first inductee into the Colorado Music Hall of Fame.
 A benefit concert was held at Broomfield's 1ST BANK Center and hosted by Olivia Newton-John.
 Other performers on the bill included The Nitty Gritty Dirt Band, Lee Ann Womack and John Oates.
-Both of John's ex-wives were in attendance and the award was presented to his three children, Anna Kate, Zak and Jesse.
+Both of John's former wives were in attendance and the award was presented to his three children, Anna Kate, Zak and Jesse.
 On March 7, 2014, the West Virginia Legislature approved a resolution to make "Take Me Home, Country Roads" the official state song of West Virginia.
 Governor Earl Ray Tomblin signed the resolution into law on March 8.
 Denver thus shares the distinction with Stephen Foster as the composer of two state songs.
 On October 24, 2014, Denver was awarded a star on the Hollywood Walk of Fame, located at 7065 Hollywood Boulevard in Hollywood, California, which was accepted by his children Zachary and Jesse.